jfcloutier/karma_agency/notes/agency/policies.md

 (An additional but implied rule is that a previous observation survives as a current observation if it does not contradict any constraint or static rule.)

-A CA's belief is a synthesis of multiple observations (of beliefs in the CA's umwelt), either within the bounds of the current timeframe (abduction or count belief) or integrating past and current timeframes (trend and end beliefs).
-A belief can also be a record of an executed policy.
+A CA's belief can be a synthesis of multiple observations (of beliefs in the CA's umwelt), either within the bounds of the current timeframe (count belief) or integrating past and current timeframes (trend and end beliefs).
+A belief can also be a record of an executed policy (attempt) or an imagined property/relation (abduction).

 These observations constitute the base of support of the belief targeted for impact.
 To impact a belief (to persist or terminate it), the CA will want to impact all or some of the supporting observations.

-These observations being themselves beliefs held in the umwelt of the CA, one can see how acting becomes a recursive operation that will unfold across multiple layers of CAs and over multiple CA timeframes, until effector CAs become involved and actually effect change  to the agent or its environment.
+Observations of the CA being themselves beliefs held in the umwelt of the CA, one can see how acting becomes a recursive operation that will unfold across multiple layers of CAs and over multiple CA timeframes, until effector CAs become involved and actually effect change to the agent or its environment.

 The task of constructing a policy -in order to impact a belief held by the CA- consists in deciding which supporting beliefs (observed umwelt beliefs) to impact and how.
 There will likely be many possible combinations of supporting beliefs to impact and thus there could be many alternate policies to choose from.